 “You’re not going to jump, are you?”
 A familiar voice asked from behind her.

 Joanne snapped out of her thoughts and turned around to face a smiling face.
 That smile was teasing.
 But she didn’t react fiercely like she would in the past.
 She wasn’t the rash girl the others once knew.
 It seemed like she’d grew ten years although it had only been more than a year later.
 Yes, she still joked with the others and still got involved with conversations, but it was mostly because she promised them she would be fine.
 It was only a front to reassure them.
 And they’d bought it.
-She was a better actor than Jacky, because they weren’t able to detect her false happiness like how she and the others were able to detect those pretenses Jacky had put on to fool them years ago.
-That also meant her acting had actually improved, because she was one of the persons among them that was highly likely to fail with shielding her emotions.
+She was a better actor than Jacky because they weren’t able to detect her false happiness like how she and the others were able to detect those pretenses Jacky had put on to fool them years ago.
+That also meant her acting had actually improved because she was one of the persons among them that were highly likely to fail with shielding her emotions.
 It was what the four of them had agreed upon at Uncle Ben’s stall years ago.

 “Hey, you all right, sis?”
 Jacky asked then, his smile turned into a worried look.

 As Jacky walked toward her, Joanne turned toward the traffic whizzing by below again.
 She was leaning on the rail and seemed to be lost in thoughts.
 It was like she didn’t care to put her mask back on, unlike how it was with the others.
 It was like she knew Jacky–of all the people–would understand.
-And he did, because he let whatever of their conversation dissolved in the light breeze surrounding them.
+And he did because he let whatever of their conversation dissolved in the light breeze surrounding them.
 He also turned his focus toward the traffic below the bridge.

 “What were you doing on that side of town?”
 Joanne asked suddenly, looking at Jacky at that moment.